The starting point for any discussion on Christian Giving is generosity; not our generosity but God's - God's generosity to us.

 - Thank your givers

 This is such an important part of relationships with givers.
 It’s really easy to thank people, as simple as putting up a ‘thank you’ poster near to your donation points.
+You can also download a template thank you note for your Treasurer to send on the Treasurers page.

 The challenge for us as Christians is in the way in which we respond to God’s generosity.
 How should we be using our time, energy, skills, money and possessions?
 Everything that we have should be offered back to God to be used in his service; devoted to the work of his kingdom, and to living and sharing the gospel.
 And ‘everything’ includes our money.